docknetwork/api-docs/source/index.html.md

 </aside>

 <h1 id="dock-api-credentials">Credentials</h1>

 Blockchain Credentials are credentials that have been recorded on the blockchain in order to increase security and fraud prevention.
 Blockchain credentials are very hard to fake or modify, and they are simple to verify.
 In Dock, you are allowed to create and issue a verifiable credential with supplied data.

 ## Issue a credential

-> Code samples
+> <span class="highlight"><span class="na">POST</span> /credentials</span>

 ```shell
 # You can also use wget